aaikedw/fada-import-specs/FADA-import-specs.md

 _See the UI-screenshots folder files 7 and 8 for UI-mockups_
 The use of Excel files makes it impossible to be certain of the structure of the files that are sent to us.
 Contributors can make errors in data structure, field positions, start of data in excel sheets, etc. It is therefore necessary for the operator to make sure that the files comply with one of the two templates that have been agreed on.
 Essentially this is a check of columns and data position.

-### Data load
+### Data load & processing
 ### 1) Data upload
 The upload step is the reading data from Excel files and storing it in tables in a staging area.

 Upload happens per group.
-The files to process are all located in a directory specific of the group (actually named after the group's name) and all loaded one by one.
+The files to process are all located in a directory specific for the group/resource (named after the group's name) and all loaded one by one.
-The upload process looks for three sheets of data which have specific names.
-To each sheet corresponds a specific storing and checking process.
-The data of each sheet is stored in a specific table.
+The upload process looks for three sheets of data are identified based on their names, which can already be validated while checking the column mapping.
+Each sheet – “Taxonomy”, “Faunistic” and “References” respectively – corresponds a specific checking process and is stored in a dedicated import table **Specify names and schema**.

-During the upload each field is checked for basic errors (number, boolean, dates, empty strings, unwanted characters, use of formulas, etc) but the consistency of the row is also checked (ex : Species with no Genus part).
-For each row, it's rank (Family, SubFamily, ...) is calculated and added to the row data.
-Whatever the result the row will be stored in the work tables with the exception of :
+During the upload, each row is checked for basic errors, both within individual fields (number, boolean, dates, empty strings, unwanted characters, use of formulas, etc), as well as the consistency of the row (e.g.: if the “Species” field is provided, the “Genus” field cannot be empty).
+For each row, it's rank (Family, SubFamily, ...) is calculated and added to the row data **Check: Where, which table, field?
+Needs to be specified**.
+Whatever the result the row-by-row checking, its content will be stored in the import tables with the exception of :
 - Empty rows, which are ignored.
 - Duplicate rows, for which only the first element will be kept and a message for subsequent rows will be generated.
+**The following errors can be auto-corrected** and only need to be logged in the error message table…

 Error messages during this step are stored in a table (**name**).
 The error table can store a number of errors per excel file row.
 The error data mentions :